CreatorWorkflowsNow/lab_aemc/lab_1_configure/120_App_Engine.md

 ---

-## App Engine Studio Guided Setup
+*In this lab, we will review and update App Engine Studio developer access to builder tools during development.*

+## Log in to Dev

 Log in to your **Dev** instance.

 {: .warning}
-Be sure your application scope to **App Engine Studio**.
-If it is not set, use the application picker to change the current session's scope.
+Be sure your application scope is set to **App Engine Studio**.
+If it is not, use the application picker to change the current session's scope.

 ![](../images/2023-03-03-16-39-04.png)